 Which brings me back to the original train of thought...

-Sixth, why, in the lofty futuristic year of 2002, are United States citizens--members of the most ideologically, economically, and technologically advanced country in the history of the world--still forming mobs and beating people to death?
+Sixth, why, in the lofty futuristic year of 2002, are US citizens—members of the most ideologically, economically, and technologically advanced country in the history of the world—still forming mobs and beating people to death?
 Why do our children take guns to school and execute their classmates?
 Why do mothers beat their children savagely in parking lots?
 Why does a couple in Florida starve their son to death?
 Why do ten year-olds bludgeon someone with shovels and baseball bats on his porch?
 In short, why is this country such a terrible, brutal place?
-I still ascribe to the theory I've harped upon in previous editorials: that as a culture we've promoted self-centeredness before all else.
+I still ascribe to the theory I've harped upon in previous editorials: as a culture we've promoted self-centeredness before all else.
 Too many children are raised with the simultaneous evils of neglect and indulgence.
 They're neglected by parents who place no priority on parenting.
 They're spoiled.
 They're insulated from any concept of accountability.
-Is it any wonder that a significant portion of our population today has absolutely NO EMPATHY?
+Is it any wonder a significant portion of our population today has absolutely no empathy?
 And without empathy, how can we expect a child or adult to be anything but ruthless?

-Eighth, speaking of a lack of empathy for one's fellow human beings, how will we ever catch the sniper, that latest media darling?
+Eighth, speaking of a lack of empathy for one's fellow human beings, how will we ever catch the sniper, the latest media darling?
 If he (or she, or they) is even slightly intelligent, we won't.
 Last week, when he left an inscribed Tarot card near one of his victims, the sniper consciously imbued his actions with a philosophical flavor directly related to Jean Rostand's famous observation: "Kill all and you are a god."
-If God exists, and if He exists in the generally accepted form that three of the four major religions on the planet think He does, then He bears responsibility for every death, just as He deserves credit for every life.
-He can take life at any moment, impassively--whether he does it one at a time by gunshot wounds in the greater D.C. area, or ten at a time in a car-crash in Sheboygan, or millions at a time in a U.S.-led invasion of Iraq.
+If God exists, and if He exists in the generally accepted form three of the four major religions on the planet think He does, then He bears responsibility for every death, just as He deserves credit for every life.
+He can take life at any moment, impassively—whether he does it one at a time by gunshot wounds in the greater DC area, or ten at a time in a car-crash in Sheboygan, or tens of thousands at a time in a US-led invasion of Iraq.
 If the sniper maintains his god-like qualities of untouchable detachment from his work and apparently random opportunism, he won't be caught.
 He will continue to remind a nation replete with self-indulgence and apathy of how fragile and precious life is, and how awful the human existence can be when people no longer feel empathy for one another.
-He will provide a constant, irrefutable reminder that we really are all interchangeable in our helplessness, because there's nothing to stop him from driving to our neighborhood and shooting any one of us.
+He will provide a constant, irrefutable reminder: we really are all interchangeable in our helplessness, because there's nothing to stop him from driving to our neighborhood and shooting any one of us.

 I hope the sniper isn't a god, and that he makes a mistake and is caught soon, but until then, I hope our collective actions in this country, from George W. Bush's to Milwaukee teenagers', will be informed a little more by empathy and a little less by selfishness.